Maeshowe as science-friction

 I know it sounds a bit too fantastic and unbelievable, but here were the facts; worst of all for the sceptics was that the ancient Orcadians appeared using the same unit(s) of measurement as the Egyptians, but probably hundreds of years earlier, units possibly going back to Newgrange in Ireland.
 I was not at all pleased with that conclusion, but the facts did not budge.
 ‘Nobody is going to believe this’ , that was clear to me, it would place my work in the ‘lunatic fringe’.

-I have shown that as we find original hidden measures of Maeshowe in Stonehenge (circumference Maeshowe’s great circle equals Stonehenge’s inner diameter = 80 Remen = 80 x .37025= 29.62m), we find the measures of Brodgar’s Ring(s) inscribed in Giza’s Third Pyramid and thereby in the Great Pyramid (circumference stone circle equals diagonal GP, see page Giza and Orkney).
+I have shown that as we find original hidden measures of Maeshowe in Stonehenge (circumference Maeshowe’s great circle equals Stonehenge’s inner diameter = 80 Remen = 80 x .37025= 29.62m, recurring length unit), we find the measures of Brodgar’s Ring(s) inscribed in Giza’s Third Pyramid and thereby in the Great Pyramid (circumference stone circle equal whole number ratios as diagonal GP, see page Giza and Orkney).

-I have fancied the idea that Imhotep visited Orkney on a sea-expedition in his youth, but I would not want to diminish the Egyptian glory by suggesting they took it from Orkney, mathematics and all, nor the other way round.
+I have fancied the idea that Imhotep (2655-2600BCE) visited Orkney on a sea-expedition in his youth, but I would not want to diminish the Egyptian glory by suggesting they took it from Orkney, mathematics and all, nor the other way round.
 (The chronology of Orkney is still not firm).
-That is why I tend to see it as a mystery that both share the same units of lengths, geometrical principles and mathematical harmonies, and were probably even partly contemporary; that is for me the great Enigma, which immediately touches on the ‘human nature’ of the reality we perceive.
+That is why I tend to see it as a mystery that both share the same units of lengths, geometrical principles and mathematical harmonies, and were probably even contemporary; that is for me the great Enigma, which immediately touches on the ‘human nature’ of the reality we perceive.
+I believe much of Stone Age knowledge was shamanic in origin, so do I see stone circles as designated spots in the earth electromagnetic field that hovers around the crust.
+My mathematical model is simple, transparant, and universal for natural number mathematics.
+I consider it a mathematics of Resonance, since resonance only expresses in natural number relationships and ratios.

 Mathematical Anatomy of Maeshowe